GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ```

 ### `continue` Statement
-The `continue` statement skips the rest of the statement below in the loop and jumps back to the conditioning part.
-This maintains the loop iteration rather than escaping the loop like `break` statement.
+The `continue` statement skips the rest of the code below in the loop and jumps back to the conditioning part.
+The statement maintains the iteration rather than escaping the loop like a `break` statement.

 ```python
 while i < 5: